 Add 2 tbsp ghee to the mixing bowl

 Add 1 tsp fennel powder, 1/2 tsp green cardamom powder, and 1/4 tsp crushed pepper.

 Stir it till the sugar completely melts down.
-Now the batter is ready.
+Now the pancake batter is ready.

-Take a ladle and stir the batter for 3-4 times before putting it to the oil.
+Take a ladle and stir the batter 3-4 times before putting it into the oil.

 Put the ladle full of batter in the oil/ghee/ oil-ghee mix(5-6 tbsp for shallow frying and 1 cup = 250 ml for deep frying).

 Fry the malpua until get a nice golden brown color from both sides with a slightly crispy edge as shown in the pic.
 Then dunk it in sugar syrup if want to make it more soft and juicy.